rapiddweller/rapiddweller-benerator-ce/doc/using_benerator_as_load_generator.md

 <bean id="invoker" spec="new JavaInvoker(ejb, 'enrolCustomer')" />
 ```

-For tracking invocation performance, you need to add the PerfTrackingConsumer:
+For tracking invocation performance, you need to add the `PerfTrackingConsumer`:

 ```xml
 <bean id="enrolCustomer" class="PerfTrackingConsumer" >